abu-yusuf-dev/yusuff.dev/README.md

 for this.
 What i have used::

+Django:
+Django is a free and open-source web framework, written in Python, which follows the model-view-template (MVT) architectural pattern.It is maintained by the Django Software Foundation (DSF), an independent organization established as a  non-profit.
+Django's primary goal is to ease the creation of complex, database-driven websites.
+Django emphasizes reusability and "pluggability" of components, rapid development, and the principle of don't repeat yourself.
+Python is used throughout, even for settings files and data models.
+Django also provides an optional administrative create, read, update and delete interface that is generated dynamically through introspection and configured via admin models.

+Some well-known sites that use Django include the Public Broadcasting Service,Pinterest,Instagram,Mozilla, The Washington Times, Disqus,Bitbucket, and Nextdoor

 JINJA:

 Jinja2 is one of the most used template engines for Python.
 It is inspired by Django's templating system but extends it with an expressive language that gives template authors a more powerful set of tools.
 On top of that it adds sandboxed execution and optional automatic escaping for applications where security is important.